 If you learn how to trade using candlestick patterns, it can greatly improve your trading results, as each candle provides valuable information to traders.

-If you can learn how to trade candlestick patterns, it is a powerful weapon for your trading results.
-Each and every candle is providing traders with information.
-It is conveying a message how to read and interpret the current status quo of price action.
+It conveys a message on how to read and interpret the current status quo of price action.
 Being able to judge the communications of the market via the comprehension of candles provides a dangerous edge to all traders.

-Once you learn how to read candlestick patterns you will be able to properly find out the following stages of market behavior.
+Once you learn how to read candlestick patterns, you will be able to determine the following stages of market behavior properly.